 Active woodworm infestation on an old fuse board in Wiltshire.

 Active woodworm to the bearing end of a purlin in Somerset, this was caused because of excess moisture to the bearing end because of external pointing defects.

 Typical woodworm tunnelling in a timber by the Common Furniture beetle, this was on a bearing end timber in a property in Wiltshire.

 The below picture shows a moisture reading of the floorboard, the reading shows the timber isn’t at risk to decay.

-The below picture shows the same floorboard on the underside, the reading shows that the timber is at risk decay and will also promote the habitat needed for woodworm infestation to survive.
+The below picture shows the same floorboard on the underside, the reading shows that the timber is at risk decay, and will also promote the environment needed for woodworm infestation to survive.
 This is why most sub floors that are not adequately vented will be at risk of fungal decay and woodworm infestation.
-Timbers should be isolated from any dampness and sub floor ventilation should be checked and cleaned of any cob webs and debris, if necessary ventilation should be increased as necessary.
+Timbers should be isolated from any dampness, and sub floor ventilation should be checked and cleaned of any cob webs and debris, if necessary ventilation should be increased as necessary.

 The below video explains some tips in regards to Deathwatch beetle surveys and monitoring.

 Have you been awake at night and think you’ve heard the Deathwatch beetle tapping.
 The Deathwatch beetle sound and video can be seen here below.

 If you need a woodworm survey please contact us on 01225 769215